 The contact's marketing status is one of the most important properties your contacts have - are you or are you not allowed to send them marketing emails?

 This article explains how Remarkety ultimately decides which contact will or won't be sent marketing emails.
 Transactional emails are different, and we will discuss them at the end of this article.

-The customer's "Marketing Preferences" are received from the platform itself.
+The customer's "" is received from the platform itself.
 Most eCommerce platforms either allow or mandate that some sort of "I agree to receive marketing emails" checkbox will be present on the registration and/or checkout pages, and that preference is saved as a field in that customer's record in the platform.
-Remarkety will sync this information into the "Accepts Marketing" field in the contact.
+Remarkety will sync this information into the "Opt-in status" field in the contact.

 Simple enough, but this field is usually not enough in order to decide whether we can send out an email to this customer!
 Reasons might be:

 1. This customer unsubscribed from within Remarkety, but did not change their marketing preference on your website